braintelligencePL/online-store-clean-architecture/README.md

 # Online Store

 There is a lot of names for this type of architecture.
 Each of us has different style for the same thing.
-This repository is a combination of various good practices.
+You'll find here  combination of various good practices.
 Some of which are hype terms like DDD, TDD practices along with hexagonal architecture.

 ## Tech stack:
 - Kotlin